monte-language/monte/docs/source/intro.rst

    took "Monty" from "Monty Python", and put an "e" in there.
 Thus, "Monte".

-E wraps these strengths in a Python-like syntax to make it quickly comfortable for a large number of software engineers.
+Monte wraps these strengths in a Python-like syntax to make it quickly comfortable for a large number of software engineers.
 It is built with objects at the core of its design, making it easy to write modular, readable, maintainable software using the strategies familiar from Python, Java, and the like.
 It has the kind of powerful string handling that will be recognized and seized upon by the Perl programmer.

 For both better and for worse, Monte is a dynamically typed language like Smalltalk, not a statically typed language like Java.
 Users of Perl and Python will immediately recognize this is an advantage; Java and C++ programmers may not be so sure.
 While a thorough discussion of the merits and demerits of static typing is well beyond the scope of this document, many of the most complex yet most reliable systems in the world today have been developed with dynamically typed languages.
-We invite you to try E first and form your conclusions later.
+We invite you to try Monte first and form your conclusions later.
 We believe you will find the experience both pleasant and productive, as the long heritage of programmers from Scheme to Smalltalk to Perl and Python have found in the past.

-.. note:: While Monte usable and most architectural issues are
+.. note:: While Monte's usable and most architectural issues are
           resolved, it is still undergoing rapid development.
           See :ref:`roadmap` for details.

+.. [*] As with all sufficiently complex concurrency systems, deadlock is
+       possible.
+That said, it has not been observed outside of specially-constructed pathological objects.

 Why not Monte?
 --------------